ciotlosm/docs-lovelace/Readme.md

 3. Restart your Home Assistant and force a clear cache on your browser and a few force reloads on IOS app

 **MAGIC!**

-## Migration script
-Thanks to @OttoWinter_ for the [migration script](https://gist.github.com/OttoWinter/730383148041824bc47786ea292572f8) from the old interface.

 ## Debugging
 As entities no longer show up automatically on your interface, it is recommended that you get a View to show everything you have available to configure inside cards on your interface and other views.
 For this, the entity-filter card is the best to use.
 You can find below a configuration that does this for you.